matejmedvecky/pepmandis/README.md

 They can be installed via pip (package installer for Python) in Terminal.
 E.g. `pip install biopython`.
-If, after installation of pyopenms, ImportError message (Library not loaded) is risen, openssl need to be installed as well.
+If, after installation of pyopenms, ImportError message (Library not loaded) is risen, openssl needs to be installed as well.
 Example of installing openssl via homebrew in Terminal: `brew install openssl`.\

 Terminal can be opened by following ways:\
 Linux: press Ctrl+Alt+T\
 macOS: press Command+Space, type `terminal` and press Enter\